PSJorgensen/real-world-economics/real-world-economics-outline.md

         locally
         -   Consequences of global inequality dynamics
         -   National dynamics and impacts of inequality
-        -   Local dynamics and impacts of inequality
+        -   Health impacts of inequality from national to local level
 -   AREAS THAT NEED ATTENTION
     -   A framework for structuring research questions on the global dynamics of the formal and informal economy